 However in 2008 Rocío Márquez won the most important flamenco festival contest in the world, El Cante de las Minas.
 She won the prize in the absolute category (Lámpara Minera), and at the same time she won the prize in four other categories (achievement only accomplished by the still young but already a legend Miguel Poveda).
 Her tour schedule grows exponentially from this point on, and she performs at some of the most important cities and festivals around the world: Bienal in Sevilla, La Unión Festival, Silk Road in Siria, Les Suds in Arles, Olympia in Paris, Dusseldorf Opera, Mohamed V Theatre in Rabat, Sacred Music Festival in Fez, Cervantes Institute in New York, Chicago, Tokyo, Rome, Istambul, Beirut, Cairo, etc. In Spain she has performed at some of the best considered venues such as La Zarzuela, Teatro Real, Teatro Circo Price, Auditorio Nacional or Teatro Real in Madrid, Palau de la Música in Valencia or Teatro Isabel la Católica in Granada.

-She has two recordings as a leader, Aquí y ahora (El séptimo sello, 2009, cd & dvd) and Claridad (Universal Music Spain, 2012) both of which have been mainly composed by her.Márquez has recorded with the Spanish National Orchestra with Maestro Josep Pons (Falla’s El Amor Brujo), and has also collaborated with the tenor José Manuel Zapata under the direction of the great Joan Albert Amargós.
+She has four recordings as a leader, Aquí y ahora (El séptimo sello, 2009, cd & dvd) and Claridad (Universal Music Spain, 2012) both of which have been mainly composed by her.Márquez has recorded with the Spanish National Orchestra with Maestro Josep Pons (Falla’s El Amor Brujo), and has also collaborated with the tenor José Manuel Zapata under the direction of the great Joan Albert Amargós.